drdaemos/xc5-docs/en/basics/itemslist_introduction_--_showing_products_on_a_page/itemslist_options_in_customer_area.md

 # Introduction

-This article is in advanced explanation of how to use {% link "ItemsLists in customer area" ref_1n8lHHNV %}.
+This article is in advanced explanation of how to use {% link "ItemsLists in customer area" ref_MRidEzuz %}.
 It explains how to enable/disable pagination, sorting options, display options etc.

 # Table of Contents